-Web Pages: All course assignments and documents will be posted to our Moodle site https://moodle.lafayette.edu/course/view.php?id=27800.
+Web Pages: All course assignments and documents will be posted to our Moodle site.

-Description:

-This course is an accelerated calculus-based introduction to the foundations of electricity, magnetism, and optics, designed primarily for science and engineering majors who already have some physics background.
-Topics will include electrostatics, electric currents, magnetostatics, induction, electromagnetic waves, ray optics, interference and diffraction.
+Description: This course is an accelerated calculus-based introduction to the foundations of classical mechanics and thermodynamics, designed primarily for science and engineering majors who already have some physics background.
+Topics will include kinematics, dynamics, conservation laws for linear momentum, angular momentum, and energy, mechanical oscillations and waves, and thermodynamics.

-Prerequisites: Phys 131 or Phys 151, and Math 162, or permission of instructor.
+Prerequisites: Math 161: Calculus I, or equivalent.
 More generally, the accelerated nature of this course depends on your background in both Physics and Mathematics.
-We will move quickly through those topics typically covered well in a high school physics course, but still allow ample time to cover the more complex and advanced topics carefully and in depth.
+We will move quickly through those topics typically covered well in a high school physics course, but still allow time to cover the more complex and advanced topics carefully and in depth.

 Texts: You will need two items for the lecture portion of this course: the textbook and the online "Mastering Physics" component.
 The textbook is University Physics with Modern Physics, 15th edition by Hugh D. Young and Roger A Freedman.
+Both print and e-text versions are available.
 The on-line component is Mastering Physics.
-An e-text version is included with your Mastering Physics subscription.
-If you would like a printed text as well, the textbook is the same one that has been used for the past several years at Lafayette in Phys 131/133/151/152, so used copies may be available.
-More details are available both on our Moodle site, and at http://workbench.lafayette.edu/~doughera/phys152/text.html.
+The textbook is the same one that has been used for the past several years at Lafayette in Phys 131/133/151/152, so used copies may be available.
+More details-including a fully digital option-are available both on our Moodle site, and at http://workbench.lafayette.edu/~doughera/phys151/text.html.